Best Instant Pot Corn on the Cob

-- You can cook corn in the husks but I won’t recommend it because you’ll have to wait until it cools down to remove the husks.
-And also, it doesn’t make it any easier to peel them off.
+- You can cook corn in the husks, but I won’t recommend it because you’ll have to wait until it cools down to remove the husks.
+And also doesn’t make it any easier to peel them off.

-- You can put as many corn as you can fit in as long as you don’t cross the fill line.
-Remember the cooking time will stay the same.
+- You can put as many corns as you can fit in as long as you don’t cross the fill line.
+Remember, the cooking time will stay the same.

 - Cut the corn into half if they don’t fit in.